Zavala Monastery

-Some 55 kilometres to the east lies the town of Trebinje.
-The monastery is dedicated to the Presentation of Mary.
 The northern wall of the monastery's church is situated within a cave.
 This monastery is also known as a place where Basil of Ostrog entered into monasticism.

+History

-The Zavala monastery is first mentioned in 1514, when abbot Serafion bought a vineyard in Orahov Do from certain Božo, son of Radoslav.
+The Zavala Monastery was first mentioned in 1514, when abbot Serafion bought a vineyard in Orahov Do from certain Božo, son of Radoslav.
 Two years later, in 1516, the Ottomans ordered the destruction of Catholic churches built before the conquest of Herzegovina.
-For this reason, many Catholics in the region of Popovo Polje converted to Eastern Orthodoxy.
+For this reason, many Catholics in the wider Popovo Polje region converted to Eastern Orthodoxy.
 The proximity of the Zavala monastery was the main factor in their conversion.
 In 1587, the monastery received approval from the Sultan to be renovated according to the original dimensions.

-During World War II, the monastery suffered major damage, and in the Bosnian War it was further damaged and abandoned.
+During World War II, the monastery suffered major damage, and in the Bosnian War, it was further damaged and abandoned.
 In the early 21st century, the frescoes were restored, the church and dormitories were renovated, and the monastery became active again.

-Zavala and Vjetrenica

 The site of the restored monastery, together with Zavala's village old architecture and stone masonry, and with Vjetrenica cave, constitutes cultural-historic, architectural and natural assemble, protected by KONS as an important national monument of Bosnia and Herzegovina.
 Because of its importance as national heritage, as well as tourist and ambiental attraction, the site is also placed on the UNESCO Tentative list for inscription into UNESCO World Heritage Site list.